 When people are applying for jobs online, one of the most frequently asked questions is how to write a resume.
-Many employers are no longer simply requiring that you fill out a job application.
+Many employers no longer simply require that you fill out a job application.
 Instead, you need to submit a resume for healthcare as well as many other fields.
 If you have never written a behavioral health resume before, you might not know where to start.
 Since your resume is a potential employer’s first impression of you, it is important to learn how to write a good resume for healthcare.

 Browse through the jobs board on Behavioral Health Jobs to see which positions are available in your area or remotely.
 The job postings can give you an idea of what qualities employers are looking for, which can help guide you as you write your resume.